Category: Password Managers

 Rule: If the password manager cannot assign structured role-based access to shared credentials, Sticky Password fails first.

-Why Zoho Vault fits power users
+Why Zoho Vault fits Power users better

 Where Zoho Vault wins